article-index

 Can Horses Get Sweet Itch in the Winter?

-Sweet itch is seasonal, but it should be managed year‑round.
+Sweet itch is seasonal, but good management is year-round.

 How to Treat Sweet Itch in Horses